 Many drugs can interact with artemether and lumefantrine.
 Below is just a partial list.
 Tell your doctor if you are using:

-- an antidepressant such as amitriptylline (Elavil, Vanatrip), clomipramine (Anafranil), or desipramine (Norpramin);
+- an antidepressant such as amitriptylline (Elavil, Vanatrip, Limbitrol), citalopram (Celexa), clomipramine (Anafranil), or nefazodone;

-- a heart rhythm medication such as amiodarone (Cordarone, Pacerone), disopyramide (Norpace), flecainide (Tambocor), procainamide (Procan, Pronestyl), propafenone (Rythmol), or quinidine (Quinaglute, Quinidex, Quin-Release);
+- heart rhythm medicine such as amiodarone (Cordarone, Pacerone), disopyramide (Norpace), propafenone (Rythmol), quinidine (Quin-G), and others;

 This list is not complete and there may be other drugs that can interact with artemether and lumefantrine.
 Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
 Do not start a new medication without telling your doctor.